Planning Commission Study Session on Agriculture and Sustainability, March 20, 2019

 The Board of County Commissioners authorized staff to pursue text amendments to the Boulder County Land Use Code related to agricultural uses and definitions on May 10, 2018.
-Staff is drafting proposed text amendments to the Land Use Code pertaining to agricultural uses and definitions.
-Staff will propose amendments based on the Agriculture Outreach Project and staff analysis.
-Primary areas of focus for the amendments include farm events, farm sales, structures to extend the growing season, and potential changes to land use review processes for producing farms.
-Upcoming public meetings and hearing will be posted to the DC-18-0003 webpage when scheduled, and notifications will be sent to the Land Use Code email list.
-Sign up for updates.
+Primary areas of focus for the amendments included farm events, farm sales, structures to extend the growing season, and potential changes to Land Use review processes for producing farms.
+On Dec.
+13, 2018, the Board of County Commissioners approved the amendments to the Land Use Code in docket DC-18-0003, effective Feb.
+1, 2019.
+View the DC-18-0003 webpage for more information on the changes.

 The agricultural community has expressed to the county that they face a variety of significant challenges.
 Staff is working with the community to identify and address potential issues that will better position farmers and growers to succeed and thrive in Boulder County.
 In late 2017 a team of staff from Boulder County Land Use, Public Health, and Parks & Open Space departments and CSU Extension launched the Agricultural Outreach Project to identify topics and prioritize for updates to the Land Use Code and related regulations and programs.

-While we are accepting comments on a variety of issues specific to agricultural operations in Boulder County, the intent of the project is to identify current priorities for Land Use Code updates and related regulations and programs.
+While staff accepted comments on a variety of issues specific to agricultural operations in Boulder County, the intent of the project was to identify current priorities for Land Use Code updates and related regulations and programs.
 Often, the challenges facing the agriculture community are complicated and are related to regulations in multiple county departments.
-The use of genetically engineered (GE) herbicide-resistant crops on county-owned open space agricultural land is a separate topic not related to the Land Use Code and therefore not part of this process.
+The use of genetically engineered (GE) herbicide-resistant crops on county-owned open space agricultural land is a separate topic not related to the Land Use Code and therefore was not part of this process.
 Please visit the Cropland Policy page for more information.